sanasharma12/k8s-multitier-app/README.md

-Multi-Tier Web Application on Kubernetes 🚀
+# Kubernetes Multi-Tier Web Application Deployment

-This project showcases a full-stack web application deployed on Kubernetes using MicroK8s.
-It includes a frontend (NGINX), a backend (Flask), and a MongoDB database, all containerized and orchestrated using Kubernetes deployments and services.
+This project demonstrates a multi-tier web application deployed on a local Kubernetes cluster using MicroK8s.
+It includes:

+- **Frontend:** NGINX serving static files
+- **Backend:** Flask app connecting to MongoDB
+- **Database:** MongoDB instance
+- **Additional:** CronJob to clean logs periodically

-🧱 Project Architecture
+## Project Architecture
 Frontend: Built using NGINX to serve a static UI.

 Backend: A Flask application that handles business logic and communicates with MongoDB.